tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_endpoints.md

 /campaigns/{campaign_id}/actions/send
 ```

-Better yet, put the path parameter in another color to set it off:
+If you can, put the path parameter in another color to set it off:

 <pre>
 /campaigns/<span class="orange">{campaign_id}</span>/actions/send
 </pre>

-Curly braces are a convention that users will understand.
+Curly braces for path parameters are a convention that users will understand.
 In the above example, almost no endpoint uses curly braces in the actual path syntax, so the `{campaign_id}` is an obvious placeholder.

 Here's an example from the Facebook API that colors the path parameter in an easily identifiable way: